Alton Blues: History

-In 2021, organized baseball returned to Alton, Illinois as the Alton River Dragons franchise began play.
+In 2021, organized baseball returned to Alton, Illinois when the Alton River Dragons franchise began play.
 The River Dragons became members of the Prospect League, a summer collegiate baseball league.

 The ballpark

-The 1917 Alton Blues were noted to have played minor league home games at Sportsman's Park.
-While the Alton Blues played there, it was nicknamed "Three-I League Park."
+The 1917 Alton Blues hosted minor league home games at Sportsman's Park.
+While the Alton Blues played there, the park was nicknamed "Three-I League Park."
 The ballpark was built in 1911.
 Today, the Alton Police Department occupies the site.
-The location is 1700 East Broadway, Alton, Illinois.
+The location of the police department facility is 1700 East Broadway in Alton, Illinois.